zmwangx/storyboard/README.md

 * `metadata.py` treats each codec separately, and the list of supported codecs is far from complete.
 If you encounter an audio/video/subtitle codec that triggers stupid output, please report an issue or open a pull request. **If it's not a commonly seen codec, please link to a sample video with the relevant codec (cut it short with FFmpeg if possible) so that I can inspect and test.**

 * `ffprobe` might report the wrong duration for certain VOB or other videos, which screws up the whole thing.
-This will be addressed later.
 See [#3](https://github.com/zmwangx/storyboard/issues/3).
+As a fallback, you can use the optional parameter `video_duration` to `storyboard.storyboard.StoryBoard` or `storyboard.metadata.Video` (see source files for extensive API doc).

 ## License